avo-hq/docs/src/2.0/dashboards.md

 [[toc]]

-There comes a point in your app's life when you need to display the data in an aggregated form like a metric or chart.
+There comes the point in your app's life when you need to display the data in an aggregated form like a metric or chart.
 That's what Avo's Dashboards are all about.

 ```ruby